 Big Shifts at Quantum Corporation!
-Major Innovations and Financial Realignments Ahead - YaNoticias
+Major Innovations and Financial Realignments Ahead - YANoticias

 ### Financial Update and Product Innovations from Quantum Corporation

 Quantum Corporation has recently captured attention with its mixed financial results for the second quarter.
-The company’s year-over-year revenue declined by 7%, resulting in a total of $70.5 million.
-However, it achieved nearly breakeven adjusted EBITDA and notably increased its backlog to $14 million.
-Looking ahead, Quantum expects to save $40 million by the end of fiscal year 2025 through strategic cost-saving initiatives and operational enhancements.
-The company has adjusted its revenue forecast for FY 2025 to $280 million, with an adjusted EBITDA of around $3 million.
+The company’s year-on-year revenue declined by 7%, resulting in a total of £70.5 million.
+However, it achieved nearly breakeven adjusted EBITDA and notably increased its backlog to £14 million.
+Looking ahead, Quantum expects to save £40 million by the end of the fiscal year 2025 through strategic cost-saving initiatives and operational enhancements.
+The company has adjusted its revenue forecast for FY 2025 to £280 million, with an adjusted EBITDA of around £3 million.

 In the realm of product innovation, Quantum unveiled the Scalar i7 RAPTOR, a cutting-edge tape storage system designed specifically to cater to the evolving demands of artificial intelligence (AI) and cloud storage.
 This new system boasts a storage density up to 200% higher than conventional enterprise tape libraries, with initial units currently undergoing customer testing and certification.